You are viewing a story from harrypotterfanfiction.com

 “It’s fine really, not your fault!”
 I tried to yell across, but was promptly drowned out by the clamoring hoard of people screaming my name.

 Oh, fuck.
-The only other time I’ve been shouted at this loudly was when I accidentally walked in front of the telly while Potter, Aidan and Fred were watching the last few seconds of the Quidditch Cup.
+The only other time I’d been shouted at this loudly was when I accidentally walked in front of the telly while Potter, Aidan and Fred were watching the last few seconds of the Quidditch Cup last summer.

-Aidan and Potter went back around the car to help Mr. Potter help Mrs. Potter, leaving me standing like a Petrificus’d chipmunk, staring into the crowd.
+Aidan and Potter went back around the car to help Mr. Potter with his wife, leaving me standing like a Petrificus’d chipmunk, staring into the crowd.

 I am so not cut out for this.